SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 <b>Environment Variables</b>

-This script makes use of the following environment variables and it requires them in order to function.
-In fact, it contains validation upon entry to make sure they are well defined.
+This script makes use of the following environment variables.

 | Variable Name        	| Description                                                                                                                                                          	| Default value              	|
 |----------------------	|----------------------------------------------------------------------------------------------------------------------------------------------------------------------	|----------------------------	|